 Preston has a wide range of art groups including many newer which we'll catch up with sometime.
 Art can encompass a wide range so here we limit to visual painted.

 Girl Reading by Harold Knight at the Harris, Preston

 Preston's main art exhibition.
 It contains fine, modern and decorative art, sculpture, costume and textiles, history and photography.
-There is some movement towards showing more modern and digital art.
+Modern and digital art.

 Visit their website.
 Good range of links to local art organisations.